ArmandDu/reducerComponent/README.md

 I wanted to implement this feature after playing with [ReasonReact](https://reasonml.github.io/reason-react/).

-These functions implement the [reducerComponent](https://reasonml.github.io/reason-react/docs/en/state-actions-reducer.html) feature in ReasonReact.
+These functions are inspired by the [reducerComponent](https://reasonml.github.io/reason-react/docs/en/state-actions-reducer.html) feature in ReasonReact.

 This library provides two modules that does the same thing: